State visit by Xi Jinping to Pakistan: Background

-In February 2015, some reports of Xi Jinping's trip to Pakistan to attend the Pakistan Day Parade were came in the backdrop of US President Barack Obama's second visit to India to attend the Republic Day parade of India.
+In February 2015, some reports of Xi Jinping's trip to Pakistan to attend the Pakistan Day Parade came in the backdrop of US President Barack Obama's second visit to India to attend the Delhi Republic Day parade.
 Pakistan also set to hold Pakistan Day parade after gap of 7 years since 2008.
-However, in March 2015, National Security advisor of Pakistan Sartaj Aziz cleared that President Xi may not visit Pakistan day parade but confirmed that he would be making his first state visit to Pakistan within the 'next few months.'
+However, in March 2015, National Security Advisor of Pakistan Sartaj Aziz cleared that Xi Jinping may not visit Pakistan day parade but confirmed that he would be making his first state visit to Pakistan within the 'next few months.'
 Chinese Foreign Minister Wang Yi also confirmed that Xi Jinping would be making his first state visit to Pakistan soon.

 Agreements

+The Silk Road Fund's first investment project was announced during the visit.
+Its management arm (The Silk Road Fund Company) signed a memorandum of understanding with the China Three Gorges Corporation and Pakistan Private Power and Infrastructure Board to build the Karot Hydropower Station in Pakistan.
+The project was a priority within the China-Pakistan Economic Corridor of the Belt and Road Initiative.
+It is operated by China for thirty years with an agreement to transfer ownership to Pakistan's government thereafter.

-The details of the agreements signed between Pakistan and China:
+Other agreements signed between Pakistan and China during the visit were: